Boss SD-1

 The SD-1 Super Overdrive is the second overdrive pedal made by the Boss Corporation.
-Released in 1981, and produced continuously since, the SD-1 was an update to the brand's groundbreaking OD-1 Overdrive, adding a tone control and refining its predecessor's circuit for slightly more gain and aggression in its voicing.
-The changes made the SD-1 especially popular within the growing hard rock and heavy metal subgenres upon its release, with guitarists frequently using it to boost already-overdriven amplifiers like the Marshall JCM800 into even higher-gain sounds.
+Released in 1981 and produced continuously since, the SD-1 was an update to the brand's influential OD-1 Overdrive, adding a tone control and refining its predecessor's circuit for more gain and aggression in its voicing.
+The changes made the SD-1 especially popular within the growing hard rock and heavy metal subgenres upon its release, with guitarists frequently using it to boost already-distorted amplifiers like the Marshall JCM800.
 The SD-1's design has remained unchanged since its debut, and it remains a pedalboard staple among both amateur and professional players.

 History

 Following the releases of the MXR Distortion+ and DOD Overdrive 250 Preamp, both of which combined newly-available op amps with hard-clipping diodes to create distortion, Boss sought a way to achieve a more faithful imitation of power amp distortion through a compact effects pedal of its own.
-Boss soon patented a unique, asymmetrical soft-clipping design and released the OD-1 Overdrive in 1977, in doing so pioneering the soft-clipping "overdrive" pedal market.
+Boss soon patented a unique, asymmetrical soft-clipping design and released the OD-1 Overdrive in 1977, in doing so pioneering the "overdrive" pedal market.
 However, like the Distortion+ and 250 Preamp before it, the OD-1 featured only level and gain controls, with no option to individually adjust the pedal's EQ behavior.
 The Ibanez Tube Screamer, which was inspired by the OD-1 but utilized symmetrical clipping to avoid Boss' patent, included a tone knob upon its release in 1979 and quickly became the dominant overdrive pedal on the market.
 In 1981, Boss released the SD-1 Super Overdrive as their direct competitor to Ibanez's pedal.